BluePsyduck/MultiCurl/README.md

 ### Usage

-The main class of the lib is the `Manager`, to which you can add as many requests as you like and which will execute them.
-For each request to be started, create an instance of the `Entity\Request` class and set its properties as required, and add it to the manager using `->addRequest($name, $request)`.
-The name you specify for the request is used later for retrieving the response.
+The main class of the library is the `Manager`, to which you can add as many requests as you like and which will execute them.
+For each request to be started, create an instance of the `Entity\Request` class and set its properties as required, and add it to the manager using `$manager->addRequest($request)`.

-Once all requests are added, call `->execute()` on the manager once.
-You may now do something else to span the delay the requests may have, or you may directly call `->waitForRequests()` to delay script execution as long as not all requests have been finished.
+To any moment, you may want to call `$manager->execute()` of the manager.
+This will start any not yet started requests, and will check all already running requests if any of them has finished.
+This method will return immediately, and will not wait for the requests to be finished.
+If you want to wait for all requests to be finished, call `$manager->waitForRequests()`.

-At the end, get the responses of the requests by calling `->getResponse($name)` and specifying the name of the request.
+Once a request is finished, use `$request->getResponse()` to get the information of the response.
+You may want to check `$response->getErrorCode()` and `$response->getErrorMessage()` to get any information in case the request has failed.
-Before accessing any of the responses, make sure `->waitForRequests()` has been called, as otherwise the response may not be available yet.
+It is possible to add a callback to the request using `$request->setOnCompleteCallback($callback)`.
+This method will be executed as soon as the manager recognizes the request to be finished.

 ### Example